jasonHYLam/Acre-test-takehome/README.md

 ## Overview

 I have written a table-driven end-to-end test that handles multiple scenarios for usage of an affordability calculator, as directed by the assignment brief.
 The table-driven test approach takes a collection of test entries and loops through it to perform the same test for each loop iteration.
-These test entries contain input data (with type of `ProvidedDetails`), expected results (with type of `ExpectedResult`) and test names.
+My test entries contain input data (with type of `ProvidedDetails`), expected results (with type of `ExpectedResult`) and test names.
 The test is split up into different modules to handle filling the form inputs for the corresponding input data and to check the results by comparing the expected results with the actual results.
 To handle different scenarios when different combinations of inputs are provided, there are many conditional statements, one for each form input.

 I have used the [Playwright library](https://playwright.dev/) for its ease of end-to-end testing, and wrote the tests specifically for the [HSBC affordability residential calculator](https://portal.intermediaries.hsbc.co.uk/affordabilitycalculator/affordabilitycalculatorpage.php).